trident312/leetcode/README.md

 1. Anagram: Given two strings s and t, return true if t is an anagram of s, and false otherwise. (note my code doesn't include a false exception)

+2. IsPrime: Tests to see whether or not a number is prime by checking the divisibilty and remainder.
+Prime numbers should only be divisble by 1 and themselves.